sebastopolys/GinsengHtml/README.md

             'custom'=>[3,5,7,10]
         ];
 ```
-Giving this array to a function will print the amount of elements represented by the count of the first array on the $args array.
+Giving this array to a function will print the amount of elements represented by the count of the first array on the array.

-In the above example array, it would be the count of "id" values, which is 4
+In the above sample array, it would be the count of "id" values, which is 4
 ```
 print_r( div( $array4 ) );
 ```